adwitiyashukla/synapse/README.md

 [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md), including why I used Server-Sent Events rather than WebSockets and how the two-tier memory keeps prompts from growing without bound.

-## Three things I got wrong

-Four things broke badly enough to take real time.
-These are the three worth reading.

-### The reply that only appeared when I refreshed

-The first message in a brand new chat produced nothing.
-The tool chips appeared, so the agent was clearly running, and then no text.
-If I refreshed the page, the full answer was sitting there waiting for me.
-So the backend was fine and the browser was throwing the reply away.

-The chat view creates a session lazily when you send the first message.
-The parent component was keyed on the session id, so the moment that id went from null to a real value, React saw a different key, unmounted the component and mounted a fresh one.
-The reply that was streaming into local state went with it.
-The database write had already happened, which is why refreshing showed it.

-The fix was removing the key and tracking in a ref that this view created this particular session, so the history reload skips exactly once.
-Two lines of change for two hours of staring at a working backend and an empty screen.

-### The tool call that worked once and then returned 400

-A single tool call was fine.
-Any follow-up returned `400: Function call is missing a thought_signature`.

-Gemini attaches an opaque signature to each function call and expects it handed back verbatim when you replay the conversation on the next iteration.
-The OpenAI schema I was normalising everything into has no field for it, so my provider was quietly dropping it while converting streamed fragments into my own dataclass.
-Everything worked right up to the point where the agent needed a second round trip, which is exactly the case the whole project is about.

-The fix was carrying two dictionaries of unrecognised provider fields on the tool call object and splatting them back when rebuilding the assistant message.
-It generalises, so any provider that decorates tool calls with extra keys now survives the round trip.
-`test_provider_extra_fields_are_echoed_back` pins it down.

-### CI said 50 passed and 2 errors, my laptop said 52 passed

-Two numbers that could not both be true, which is usually where the interesting bug is.

-CI was failing on `DROP TABLE chunks` with "database is locked".
-The chat endpoint fired conversation summarisation with `create_task` so the user would not wait for it.
-That task outlived the request and kept a SQLite connection open.
-On my machine it finished quickly enough to never collide with anything.
-On a slower shared runner, the next test's schema teardown arrived while the connection was still live.

-So it was never a test problem.
-It was a connection leak that only a slower machine was able to show me.
-The fix was attaching the work to the response with Starlette's `BackgroundTask`, which means the framework awaits it and releases the connection instead of letting it float free, plus disposing the engine in the test fixture.
-CI has been green since.

 ## How I decided it was good enough